 Read More›Through active experimentation, I have found that my body is best nourished by maintaining a diet rich in nourishing vegetables, wholesome grains and lean protein, including consciously sourced meat and fish.
 Consuming ample amounts of high-quality protein has also been of unprecedented importance to me this year as I’ve been eating for 2.
 My husband and I are due to welcome our first baby into the world in about one month’s time.
 One power protein that I have relied on during my pregnancy and before is wild salmon from the Pacific Northwest, most notably Alaska.

 Read More›Inspired by a delicious dressing at one of my favorite lunch spots in Westport, CT, I set out to make my own version of lemon garlic dressing.
 I love this dressing because it transforms a simple meal into something with bold character.
-I make a mason jar full of it and keep it in the fridge so I can easily add it to whatever I’m cooking, be it salads, sandwiches, grilled or roasted vegetables, tofu or roasted chicken.
-This recipe is simple and easy to make.

 Read More›I love fennel, a nutritious flowering perennial herb that has a subtle anise aroma and flavor.
 Like many members of the carrot family, every part of the fennel plant is edible.
 This includes the crunchy and slightly sweet bulb, the green stems (which tend to be tougher in texture), and the herb’s thin and delicate leaves.